dongido001/vscode-sync-env/README.md

 ".env"
 ```

+By default the extension completely ignores line of comments that looks like a config. for example:

+`#DB=1234db`
+`# DB=1234db`
+`# UAV=top`

+But normal comments are not ignored like:

+`# The settings will turn off UAV for prod`

+If you don't want any comments to be ignored, please uncheck the `ignoreSensitiveComments` checkbox from the extension settings.

 ## Activating and Deactivating

 The extension is activated automatically by default when it is first installed.
 In case you have deactivated it before, you can activate it using by: